lanmaster53/lanmaster53-src/content/posts/2015-04-24-burp-suite-visual-aids.md

 ##### Friday, May 8, 2015

-Due to its nature, the content of this blog post had been moved to its [own page](/burp-visual-aids/).
+Due to its nature, the content of this blog post had been moved to a [Google Doc](https://docs.google.com/document/d/1vrhFxgE-yGaQlC1wq5rj0WCxkDv9UnyTFG8Q2fxU1JE).